You can buy your international train tickets (with or without seat reservation, depending on train type):

 This fee (VAT included) is:

-This handling fee applies per trip (and not per ticket) and cannot be refunded if travel is cancelled.
+The above mentioned prices apply for purchases from 11 December 2022.
+This handling fee applies per purchase (and not per ticket) and cannot be refunded if travel is cancelled.

 - online purchases via our website or app

-Every rail company (Thalys, TGV®, Eurostar, Deutsche Bahn, etc.) has its own range of fares, with conditions of exchange and refund specific to each fare.
+Every rail operator (Eurostar, TGV INOUI, Deutsche Bahn, etc.) has its own range of fares, with conditions of exchange and refund specific to each fare.
 The option to change your ticket after purchase (date, time, fare, etc.) or to get a refund in the event of cancellation varies from one rail company to another, but also from one fare to another.

 To help you compare the offers of the various rail companies, we have grouped together each fare (for all rail companies) into the generic categories "Non Flex", "Mid Flex" and "High Flex".